JasonWStewart/beavers-trust/content/posts/fans-guide-st-albans/index.md

 # **The Background**

-Hampton are on the road to Hertfordshire to pay a visit to fellow play off hopefuls St Albans City in the Vanarama National League South kicking off at 3pm.
-The Beavers and The Saints have had similar fortunes this season both sitting at the foot of the play off places so everything is set for this to be a great afternoon of football.
-The reverse of this fixture took place only a few weeks ago and ran out a 0-0 draw at Beveree.
+Hampton are on the road to Hertfordshire to pay a re-arranged visit to Clarence Park to face St Albans City.
+The Beavers and The Saints have had similar fortunes this season however in recent weeks City have slipped slightly down the table and the playoffs now out of reach.
+The reverse of this fixture took place back in Febuary and ran out a 0-0 draw at Beveree.
 The teams have met many times in recent years, 15 times in fact, with honours even.
 St Albans and Hampton both having 6 wins each and 3 draws between the two sides.

 # **Travel**